krasileva-group/Kronos_EDR/README.md

 done
 ```

-ChangE the SRA accessions to Kronos line IDs and converted the coordinates of broken scaffolds to those of original scaffolds.
+Change the SRA accessions to Kronos line IDs and converted the coordinates of broken scaffolds to those of original scaffolds.
 ```
-ls *.tsv | while read line; do python $line ; done
+ls *.tsv | while read line; do python reformat_maps2_tsv.py $line ; done
 ```

 Detect and remove residual hetrogenity.